26 weeks into twin pregnancy 940 × 650 px 1

-27 Weeks Pregnant with Twins – Development
+26 Weeks Pregnant with Twins – Development

-By 27 weeks pregnant with twins, their brains are growing rapidly and layers of fat are growing underneath their skin.
+By 26 weeks pregnant with twins, their brains are growing rapidly and layers of fat are growing underneath their skin.
 They’re going to be so cute!!
 They sleep most of the time but can open their eyelids and show off their cute little eyelashes.

 They’ve passed the point of viability (24 weeks) which is an awesome milestone to reach.
 This means that if they were born now, there is a good chance they’d survive.
 Yay!
-This is when I finally started to feel more secure that both of my little guys would make it.

 Your babies might already turn head down in your uterus to get ready for birth.
 You’re about to round out the last of your second trimester.
-You’re doing great, mama!
-You got this!!

-My 27 Week Ultrasound Update
+My 26 Week Ultrasound Scan Update

-My babies looked great overall on July 12th at their growth ultrasound plus TTTS check.
+My babies looked great overall at their growth ultrasound scan plus Twin to Twin Transfusion Syndrome (TTTS) check.
 They’re both head down again though a couple weeks ago Baby B had been breech.
 He tends to switch position a lot which I find surprising since he is the bigger of the two.
-I’m not surprised to hear he is head down again though, I’ve been feeling an immense amount of pressure on my pelvic bone lately so that explains it.
-In fact, the other day I was up for 2 hours overnight because I thought I was going into labor due to all of the pressure.
+I’m not surprised to hear he is head down again though, I’ve been feeling an immense amount of pressure on my pelvic bone lately and pelvic pain so that explains it.

 Baby A